hucker/splint/README.md

 ## Rule Integrations

-To simplify getting started there are some out of the box rules you can call to check files and folders on your file system dataframes and web pages.
+To simplify getting started, there are included rules you can call to check files and folders on your file system dataframes and web pages.
 These integrations make many common checks 1-liners.

-The rule shown below uses the rule_large_files function to look at all the files in a folder and report status on file sizes > 100k.
+The rule shown below uses the `rule_large_files` function to look at all the files in a folder and report status on file sizes > 100k.

 ```python